A note on the Nielsen realization problem for hyper-K\"ahler manifolds: Setting

 \section{Setting}

-We will denote by $X$ the underlying smooth manifold of a \hk{} manifold, i.e. of a simply connected complex compact K\"ahler manifold such that $\Homology^0(X,\Omega^2_X)=\mathbb{C}\sigma$ where $\sigma$ is a non-degenerate holomorphic $2$-form.
-A K\"ahler class on $X$ determines a unique K\"ahler-Einstein metric and a $2$-sphere of complex structures for which the metric is still K\"ahler.
-Let $\Mod(X)=\pi_0(\Diff(X)))$ be its mapping class group and $\bLambda_X=\Homology^2(X,\mathbb{Z})$ the second cohomology group endowed with the Beauville-Bogomolov-Fujiki quadratic form $q_X$, which by the Fujiki relations is a topological invariant.
-We are going to use the notation $S$ when dealing with a K3 surface.\\ There is a map from $\Mod(X)$ to $O(\bLambda_X)$ whose image \(\Gamma\) in fact sits in the index $2$ subgroup $\bO^+(\bLambda_X)$, the kernel of the spinor norm, and it has finite index in that by \cite[Theorem 1.1]{verbitsky2020errata}. \\ Consider the following diagram
+We will denote by $X$ the underlying smooth manifold of a \hk{} manifold, i.e. a simply connected complex compact K\"ahler manifold such that $\Homology^0(X,\Omega^2_X)=\mathbb{C}\sigma$ where $\sigma$ is a non-degenerate holomorphic $2$-form.
+A K\"ahler class on $X$ determines a unique K\"ahler-Einstein metric \(g\) and a $2$-sphere of complex structures for which the metric is still K\"ahler.
+Let $\Mod(X)=\pi_0(\Diff^+(X)))$ be its mapping class group and $\bLambda_X=(\Homology^2(X,\mathbb{Z}),q_X)$ the second cohomology group endowed with the Beauville-Bogomolov-Fujiki quadratic form $q_X$, which by the Fujiki relations is a topological invariant.
+We are going to use the notation $S$ when dealing with a K3 surface.\\ There is a map from $\Mod(X)$ to $O(\bLambda_X)$ whose image \(\Gamma\) sits in the index $2$ subgroup $\bO^+(\bLambda_X)$, consisting of orientation-preserving isometries.
+The subgroup \(\Gamma\) has finite index in $O(\bLambda_X)$ by \cite[Theorem 1.1]{verbitsky2020errata}. \\ Consider the following maps